 eLearning for call centers may sound tricky, right?
 Unpredictable events and unpredictable customers continue to challenge call center training managers.
 If there are two things that need to be deeply internalized by each call center agent, it’s these:

-First, all agents need to adopt excellence in customer service to reflect a positive company image.
+First, all agents need to achieve excellence in customer service to reflect a positive company image.
 Managers need to demonstrate the consequences of quality customer service and inferior customer service early on and regularly.

 Second, agents must be properly empowered to make on-the-spot decisions to take care of their customers.
 Agents need to be assured that their bold decisions will not be scrutinized or reprimanded.
 With these two core goals in mind, call center eLearning training effectiveness can be improved using these ten simple eLearning strategies: